Ditectrev/Scrum-Developer-I-PSD-I-Practice-Tests-Exams-Questions-Answers/README.md

 262.  ### Question262
 What is Pair Programming?

-- [ ] A developer and a Tester work together to write and test code.
+- [ ] A Developer and a Tester work together to write and test code.
 - [ ] Managers doing performance reviews by comparing one programmer's code to another's.
 - [ ] The Scrum Team is divided into several two-person Development Teams that consolidate work in a Scrum of Scrums.
-- [x] Two developers writing code together, providing constant peer review.
+- [x] Two Developers writing code together, providing constant peer review.
 - [ ] Two programmers write code separately.
 A third programmer integrates the work.

 _[⬆ Back to Top](#table-of-contents)_